 If you arrive on safari when the Green Season is underway, you'll be blessed with a more colorful safari experience.
 Some, or most, of the classically dry scrublands and grasses will have come to life and turned green.
 For photographers, this can make for some more lively images.

-Kudu in Chobe National Park, during the Green Season
+Kenya during the Green Season

 Reason #4 - Stretch Your Dollars Further